Germany–Malta relations: Cultural relations

-The University of Malta has had a full-fledged German Studies program since 2008.
+The University of Malta has maintained a fully-fledged German Studies program since 2008.

 The German-Maltese Society has existed since 1991 and is based in Adenau.

 Economic relations

 Germany is one of Malta's most important trading partners.
 The total volume of trade with Malta amounted to 1.1 billion euros in 2021, putting Malta in 77th place in the ranking of German trading partners.
 German exports to Malta that year totaled 637 million euros, while imports from Malta totaled 435 million euros.
 Around 50 to 60 German companies are active in Malta and have invested around 17 billion euros.

 Malta is very popular with German tourists: they make up the largest contingent of holidaymakers alongside the British and Italians.